JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 }
 ```

-Function parameters can use either the regular indent or the continuation indent (double the regular indent).
+Use regular indent (4 spaces) for function parameters.

 Prefer using an expression body for functions with the body consisting of a single expression.